Admission for Undergraduate Students

 ACT or SAT Test Scores

-Miami has suspended its test score requirement for students applying through Fall 2025.
+Miami has a test-optional policy for admission to the university, to all programs, and for scholarship consideration.
 Students who choose to opt in for Miami to consider scores in application review may submit test scores directly from the testing agency, or a student may self-report test scores through the student's applicant status portal.
 If a student accepts Miami's offer of admission after opting in for test scores to be considered, Miami requires official ACT or SAT test scores be sent directly from the testing agency prior to enrolling.

 Housing Requirement